Burcin Bozal-Palabiyik, Burcu Dogan-Topal, Abdolmajid Bayandori Moghaddam, Sibel A. Ozkan, Mahmood Kazemzad and Bengi Uslu* Pages 305 - 312 ( 8 )

 Functionalized nanomaterials, biosensor, deoxyribonucleic acid, multiwalled carbon nanotubes, mesoporous silica, electrochemistry.

-Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, 06100 Tandogan-Ankara, Faculty of Engineering Science, College of Engineering, University of Tehran, P.O.
-Box 11155-4563, Tehran, Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, 06100 Tandogan-Ankara, Materials and Energy Research Center, P.O.
-Box 14155-4777, Tehran, Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, 06100 Tandogan-Ankara
+Faculty of Pharmacy, Department of Analytical Chemistry, Ankara University, 06100 Tandogan-Ankara, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara University, 06100 Tandogan-Ankara, Faculty of Engineering Science, College of Engineering, University of Tehran, P.O.
+Box 11155-4563, Tehran, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara University, 06100 Tandogan-Ankara, Materials and Energy Research Center, P.O.
+Box 14155-4777, Tehran, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara University, 06100 Tandogan-Ankara